1988 Notre Dame vs. Miami football game: The game

 Near the end of a closely contested game, Miami scored a touchdown with 45 seconds remaining on a 4th down 10-yard pass from Walsh to receiver Andre Brown to pull within one point of the Fighting Irish, 31–30.
-Rather than kick the extra point and likely end the game in a tie, Miami head coach Jimmy Johnson decided to go for two, later reasoning that "We always play to win."
-However, Hurricanes quarterback Steve Walsh's pass was batted down by Fighting Irish defender Pat Terrell, and Notre Dame won 31–30, resulting in Miami's first regular season loss since losing to Florida on September 7, 1985.
+Rather than kick the extra point and likely end the game in a tie, Miami head coach Jimmy Johnson decided to attempt a two point conversion, later reasoning that "We always play to win."
+However, Walsh's pass was batted down by Fighting Irish defender Pat Terrell, and Notre Dame won 31–30, resulting in Miami's first regular season loss since losing to Florida on September 7, 1985.

-In the ESPN 30 for 30 documentary Catholics vs. Convicts, safety George Streeter claimed he hit the ball loose from Gary's hand prior to him being down or across the goal line.
+In the ESPN 30 for 30 documentary Catholics vs. Convicts, Notre Dame safety George Streeter claimed he knocked the ball loose from Gary's hand prior to Gary being down or across the goal line.
 In the same documentary, Gary disagrees with Streeter's account of events, claiming he was palming the ball with his right hand and the ball was across the goal line prior to his knee hitting the ground or the ball coming loose.

-Also, in the documentary, it was shown that Andre Brown never had control of the ball on the touchdown catch that made the score 31–30.
-Walsh and former Miami offensive lineman Leon Searcy both admitted the ball was not caught during the documentary.
+The documentary also demonstrated that Andre Brown never had control of the ball on the touchdown catch that made the score 31–30.
+Walsh, former Miami offensive lineman Leon Searcy, and Dan Le Batard (who was a student at Miami at the time) all agreed that the ball was not caught.

 Aftermath

 Notre Dame would go on to win their remaining five games of the season, including defeating then #2 ranked USC in Los Angeles 27–10.
 The Irish went on to beat the West Virginia Mountaineers 34–21 in the 1989 Fiesta Bowl and win their eleventh claimed National Championship.

 Miami would win their remaining six games of the season.
 They would be selected to play in the Orange Bowl against #6 Nebraska.
 Miami easily won the contest 23–3.
 Miami would finish ranked #2 in both the AP and Coaches polls behind Notre Dame.

 In a 2005 poll conducted by the University of Notre Dame, the 31–30 win over Miami was voted the Greatest Victory in Notre Dame Stadium history.
 Miami fans have adopted the "Convicts" title for their own use.
 At a 2017 Notre Dame-Miami game, a Hurricanes fan held up a sign stating "I'm Catholic but Today I'm a CONVICT".

 This game was featured in the ESPN 30 for 30 documentary titled Catholics vs. Convicts, directed by Patrick Creadon.
 Creadon was a senior at Notre Dame when the game took place.
 His roommate that year was one of the people behind the controversial t-shirt that gave the game its name.
-The film premiered on December 10, 2016 to over 2 million viewers and remains the most watched 30 for 30 film since its broadcast.
+The film premiered on December 10, 2016, to over 2 million viewers and remains the most watched 30 for 30 film since its broadcast.

+The rivalry continues on in the present day.

 In 2020, this game contributed to the naming of the Mormons vs. Mullets game between BYU and Coastal Carolina.